jonathanolson/slither/notes/patterns.md

 - TODO
   -
+  - HEY! getEmbeddedRules might be giving us some "duplicates".
+I think we were filtering these out before
+    - Filter these out where possible, so we're not doing more computation?
+  -
   - Sector solving... still buggy
     - Check if isomorphism checks for sector rules aren't working (e.g. 3-edge + exit, 2 adjacent sector)
   -